 - Dehydration: Actively work to stay hydrated.

-- Scratching the rash: While measles is itchy, excessive scratching can lead to skin infections.
+- Scratching the rash: While measles is itchy, excessive scratching should be avoided.
+This can lead to skin infections.

 - Unnecessary antibiotics: Antibiotics are only effective against bacterial infections, not viruses like measles.
-They should only be used if a bacterial complication (like pneumonia or an ear infection) develops.
+They should only be used if a bacterial complication develops.
+Examples include pneumonia or an ear infection.

 Focus on easy-to-digest, nutritious foods and plenty of fluids.
-Soups, broths, soft fruits (like bananas and applesauce), toast, and rice are generally well-tolerated.
+Foods like soups, broths, toast, and rice are generally well-tolerated.
+Soft fruits, such as bananas and applesauce, are also good choices.
 Avoid anything that irritates a sore throat or upsets the stomach.

 8. Navigating Outbreaks and Future Threats

 - Where measles outbreak?
-Measles outbreaks can occur anywhere in the world, particularly in communities with low vaccination rates.
-Recent years have seen resurgences in countries where measles was once nearly eliminated, largely due to vaccine hesitancy.
+Measles outbreaks can occur anywhere, especially in communities with low vaccination rates.
+Recently, the disease has reappeared in countries where it was nearly eliminated.
+This is largely due to vaccine hesitancy.

 - Which measles is going around?
-Currently, the measles virus strains circulating globally are the same as those that have existed for decades.
-There aren’t “different types” of measles causing distinct diseases, but rather different genotypes of the single measles virus.
+The measles virus strains circulating globally are decades old.
+There are no “different types” of measles causing distinct diseases.
+Instead, there are just different genotypes of the single measles virus.
 The concern is the spread of the existing virus in under-vaccinated populations.

 - Will measles be the next pandemic?
-While highly contagious, measles is unlikely to cause a pandemic on the scale of COVID-19 because an effective vaccine has been available for decades.
-However, localized outbreaks are a significant threat to public health, especially in communities with low vaccination coverage.
-The key to preventing wider spread is high vaccination rates and robust public health responses.
+Measles is highly contagious, but a COVID-19-scale pandemic is unlikely.
+This is due to the effective vaccine that has been available for decades.
+Despite this, localized outbreaks are a major threat where vaccination coverage is low.
+The keys to stopping wider spread are high vaccination rates.
+They must be supported by robust public health responses.

 9. Confirming Measles: What Parents Need to Know